kawaiigabrielneko/tp/docs/DeveloperGuide.md

 #### Current Implementation
 {:.no_toc}

-An appointment with a client is currently represented by the `appointment` field under `Person`, which is represented by an `Appointment` object.
+An appointment with a client is currently represented by the `appointment` field under `Client`, which is represented by an `Appointment` object.

 The `Appointment` object contains a `LocalDateTime` field called `appointmentTime` which represents the time that